FPSB Board of Directors:

 Noel Maye, MBA, CAEFPSB Chief Executive Officer

-Noel Maye is the chief executive officer of Financial Planning Standards Board.
+Noel Maye is the chief executive officer of FPSB.
 Before joining the organization, Maye was senior vice president of Certified Financial Planner Board of Standards, Inc. (CFP Board) in the United States, where he oversaw the international, legal, consumer and public affairs, and communications departments, and served as corporate spokesperson.
 Prior to CFP Board, he was an associate with Ogilvy, Adams & Rinehart, a New York-based public relations firm, where he specialized in working with financial services clients.

 Maye holds the Certified Association Executive credential, completed the National Association of Corporate Directors’ director training program, and qualified as a lead auditor for certification bodies through the American National Standards Institute.
 Born and raised in Ireland, he holds an undergraduate degree in electronic engineering from Trinity College Dublin, an MBA in business administration from the University of Colorado and INSEAD’s Executive Certificate in Global Management.
 As CEO, Mr. Maye is a non-voting member of FPSB’s Board of Directors.